apache/echarts-doc/en/api/echarts-instance.md

 **Parameters**
 + `opts`

-    Optional; which may contain:
+    Optional.
+Which may contain:

-    + `width`

-        Specify width explicitly, in pixel.
+    + `width` Specify width explicitly, in pixel.
 If setting to `null`/`undefined`/`'auto'`, width of `dom` (instance container) will be used.

-    + `height`

-        Specify height explicitly, in pixel.
+    + `height` Specify height explicitly, in pixel.
 If setting to `null`/`undefined`/`'auto'`, height of `dom` (instance container) will be used.

-    + `silent`

-        Specify whether or not to prevent triggering events.
+    + `silent` Specify whether or not to prevent triggering events.

-    + `animation`

-        Whether to apply transition animation when resize, including `duration` and `easing`, the default `duration` is 0, that is, no transition animation is applied.
+    + `animation` Whether to apply transition animation when resize, including `duration` and `easing`, the default `duration` is 0, that is, no transition animation is applied.

+**Tip:**

-**Tip:** Sometimes charts may be placed in multiple tabs.
+Sometimes charts may be placed in multiple tabs.
 Those in hidden labels may fail to initialize due to the ignorance of container width and height.
 So `resize` should be called manually to get the correct width and height when switching to the corresponding tabs, or specify width/heigth in `opts` explicitly.

+## renderToSVGString(Function)

+Render to a SVG string.
+Available when setting `renderer: 'svg'` to use SVG rendering mode.

+Must use this method to render if server-side rendering is enabled with the `ssr` parameter in `echarts.init`

+**Parameters**

++ `opts`

+    + `useViewBox` Whether to add [viewBox](https://developer.mozilla.org/zh-CN/docs/Web/SVG/Attribute/viewBox) in the generated SVG string

 ## dispatchAction(Function)
 ```ts